 Composing with Leading Lines

 Another useful technique to learn is leading lines photography.
-It is also easy-to-use rule.
+It is an easy-to-use rule.

-You can make use of the different lines in the scene to lead toward your subject.
-Thus, the viewer’s attention can be easily drawn to the subject of interest.
+You can use different lines in the scene to lead the viewer’s eye toward your subject.
+Thus, making it easier to draw attention to the subject of interest.

-These lines will be in different forms.
-It can be a road, rail, series of lampposts, a series of patterns, etc.
+These lines can take various forms.
+It can be a road, rail, series of lampposts, patterns, etc.

-Here, Photographer uses leading lines photography composition to do lens ball photography.
-The blurred tube lights along with the yellow marking line on the road and the series of pillars on either side act as the leading lines pointing toward the lens ball in hand.
+In the above example, the photographer uses leading lines photography composition for lens ball photography.
+The blurred tube lights, the yellow marking line on the road and the series of pillars on either side act as the leading lines pointing toward the lens ball in hand.

 3. Use of Negative Space